“I just don’t get him.”

 “He was brutally honest.”

 Many people on the spectrum have often been accused of “not having a filter.”
 Despite being hypersensitive to criticism themselves (mostly because ASDs are expending a lot of mental energy trying to act “normal”), their brain is primed to concentrate on details and inconsistencies.
-You may have spent all day doing your nails, but your ASD partner will only comment on the tiny chip on your pinky finger.
+You may have spent all day doing your nails, but your ASD partner will only comment on the tiny chip on your pinky finger or that you need botox or microneedling for your skin.
 Usually, these comments are not meant to hurt their partner – to the ASD brain, they’re simply just stating “facts,” even if they come across as insensitive to a neurotypical.

 “He needed recovery time…from everything.”